 When setting expectations for your employees to work remotely, it is imperative they have what they need.
 Does each employee have a work laptop with the proper chargers, software, and connectivity?
 If not, how can you provide the proper tools?
 If the funds aren’t there, reach out to your community of supporters, board members, and businesses.
 Many community members are looking for ways to help right now.
 If your employees are using their own personal devices, do you have a solid policy on personal technology usage?
 Have you considered offering a cell phone or wifi stipend?
 Even a small amount goes a long way in supporting this shift.

 Clear and simple policies are a necessity in times like these.
 Policies outlining remote work expectations, emergency leave and pay, and other disaster-related protocols keep everyone on the same page and expectations clear.
 Don’t overlook resharing these policies amid this crisis.
 If you don’t have existing policies, I’m including some resources at the end of this post.
-Or email me to join the COVID-19 nonprofit leadership online group to share and request resources.

 Sometimes we get all the remote work nuts and bolts in place and forget that we haven’t equipped our teams with the know-how to navigate the systems, software, equipment, etc. necessary to succeed.
 Arrange to check in with each employee and assess if they need any additional training or tutorials in order to do their job.